2020 Senior Bowl: Tuesday's South Team Practice Report

-The first practice of the South team in the Senior Bowl was held in Mobile, Ala. in Ladd-Peebles Stadium.
+The first practice of the South team in the Senior Bowl was held in Mobile, Alabama in Ladd-Peebles Stadium.
 The players practicing in shells: helmets, shoulder pads, and shorts.
-The South team is being coached by the San Francisco 49ers
+The South team is being coached by the Cincinnati Bengals coaching staff.

 2020 Senior Bowl Home

 2020 Senior Bowl Game Recap

 2020 Senior Bowl Stock Report

 2020 Senior Bowl: Thursday's South Team Practice Report

 2020 Senior Bowl Thursday's South Team Prospect Meetings

 2020 Senior Bowl: Thursday's North Team Practice Report

 2020 Senior Bowl Thursday's North Team Prospect Meetings